-For more information, please see Donating big game in the column to the right.
+For more information, please see Donating big game on page 46.

 Transporting big game out of Utah

 You may transport big game or its parts out of Utah if you accompany the big game animal you harvested and you have a valid permit that corresponds to the tag on the animal.
 The tag must be attached to the largest portion of the carcass.